 - complete a special project.

-New Commonwealth scholarships may only be awarded to eligible commencing Indigenous students.
-Scholarships under the Commonwealth Scholarships Program have been replaced by student start-up and relocation scholarships.
-However, all recipients of a Commonwealth scholarship awarded prior to 1 January 2010 will continue to receive their Commonwealth scholarship until their scholarship entitlement has been consumed provided they remain eligible for the scholarship.
+CECS and CAS have been replaced by the student start-up scholarship, student start-up loan and relocation scholarship.
+However, all recipients of a CECS or CAS awarded prior to 1 January 2010 will continue to receive their scholarship until their scholarship entitlements has been consumed, provided they remain eligible for the scholarship.

 Student start-up scholarships & relocation scholarships